Montessori Mom

 Artwork and Paintings

-1. Beautiful artwork and reproductions are important for children under the age of 5.
+1. Beautiful artwork and reproductions are important for children under the age of five.
 Remember to hang the pictures at eye level.
 You can purchase artwork such as reproductions in postcards, posters, or sculptures.

 2. Change the pictures and artwork periodically.
 Just have a few paintings or sculptures at a time.